 Provide fresh food daily, using quality foodstuffs to maintain good health.
 Remember that guinea pigs are grazers, so you need to provide them with quality grass/hay for essential digestive health.

 You can give

 Provide fresh water through the day – guinea pigs can become very unwell if dehydrated.

-The following are all packed with goodness for you pet, high in vitamin c, and can be fed daily.
+The following are all packed with goodness for your pet, high in vitamin c, and can be fed daily.
 NB.
-Any changes to diet should be gradual to avoid upset tummys
+Any changes to diet should be gradual to avoid upset tummy!

 - Romaine Lettuce

 Fruits are also packed full of vitamins, but should be fed less often due to the sugar content.
 The following are examples of fruits guinea pigs can eat.

 Keeping your Guinea Pig healthy through a quality diet is one of the best ways pet owners can make sure they live as long a life as possible.

 Guinea Pigs are very social animals.
 They are much happier when kept with other Guinea Pigs.
 If you already own a pet piggy and are considering getting a second guinea pig, then same sex pairs are the best idea, unless you want to check out our pregnancy guide!

 Guinea Pigs love to eat, and with all the fresh food and hay you are now going to supply your pet with, it’s important that they get enough exercise to work all those calories off.
 Obesity can become an issue for Guinea Pigs if they are not encouraged to get enough exercise.